orientalArg/orientalArg/README.md

 <details>
   <summary>About me.</summary>
   <br>
-  - I'm from Argentina, i have worked assemblig concrete molds for two years.
+  - I'm from Argentina, i've worked assemblig concrete molds for two years.

      -- I learned from that experience that hard work pays off.
   <br>